vallahor/delite.nvim/README.md

         -- Word deletion at the current cursor position -- Seeks previous non-whitespace when at beginning of line vim.keymap.set("n", "<c-bs>", delite.previous_word_normal_mode)
-        -- Seeks next non-whitespace when at end of line vim.keymap.set("n", "<c-del>", delite.next_word_normal_mode)
+        -- Deletes newline(s) and following whitespaces when at end of line (acting like a join line) -- and positions the cursor at the next non-whitespace char. vim.keymap.set("n", "<c-del>", delite.next_word_normal_mode)

         -- Works like insert mode <BS>/<Del> but matches pairs: